Aeropress Brewing Method

 You can think of an AeroPress as a manual Espresso maker.
 They rely on air to extract the flavor from the finely ground coffee beans.
 It usually takes 30 seconds or less to brew a cup of espresso using an AeroPress device.
 On the other hand, the French Press coffee brewing machine takes 4-5 minutes to brew a cup of coffee.

 Now that we know what the AeroPress device is, what are its components, let us look at how we can brew a delicious cup of coffee using an AeroPress.

 What Do You Need To Make Coffee With An Aeropress?

-- Coffee Ground – Before you start with the brewing, determine which coffee ground you are going to use.
-Many people like fine coffee ground.
+- Coffee Ground – Before you start with the brewing, determine which coffee ground you will use.
+Many people like fine coffee grounds.
 On the other hand, other people like a coarser ground.
-If you are using a fine coffee ground it will take you a maximum of two minutes to complete the brewing process.
+If you are using a fine coffee ground, it will take you a maximum of two minutes to complete the brewing process.

 - Grinder – Most AeroPress machines do not come with a grinder.
 You might have to buy one separately.
 Also, you can directly buy coffee grounds from the market.

 - AeroPress Coffeemaker – There are hundreds of AeroPress Coffeemakers in the market.
 The price of such coffeemakers can range from $20-$100.

 - Kitchen Scale – While not necessary, having a scale will help you get the measurements right.

 If you are going to use a paper filter, try to rinse it beforehand.
 This way, you will be able to get rid of the bland taste of the filter itself.
 To preheat the cup, and the AeroPress machine, pour some warm water through it.

 You should heat the water in a separate bowl and wait until the temperature hits 198-205 Fahrenheit.
 Pour some more water into the filter.
 Heating the cups, as well as the AeroPress, is important when brewing a small amount.